Muqarrab Khan Gakhar: Early life

 Muqarrab Khan was born as Mukarram Khan in 1705 in Pharwala to Mu'azzam Khan Gakhar the chief of the Gakhar tribe and a noble lady Bibi Shukar Bano.
 Muqarrab Khan's father, Mu'azzam Khan, and grandfather Dulu Murad Khan were the mansabdar of the cities of Kohat, Bannu, and Mianwali and were appointed by Emperor Aurangzeb himself as the Gakhar chiefs were trusted allies of the Mughal Empire.
 The jagirs of Pharwala and Dahan Gali were the ancestral lands of the Gakhars since Emperor Babur's reign.
 Muqarrab, being the eldest of his siblings, was made heir to the Gakhar estate by his father.
 In December 1738, Nader Shah of Iran crossed the Indus River where Mu'azzam Khan submitted to him.
-At the behest of next year, Mu'azzam Khan died and was succeeded by Muqarrab Khan.
+By the following year, Mu'azzam Khan died and was succeeded by Muqarrab Khan.